JabRef/user-documentation/en/FAQgeneral.md

 A search starts and the result is displayed in a new pop up window.
 One entry should appear.
 Just push “OK” to insert the entry into the database.
-For further informatio, please, consult the dedicated help file about the [DOI-to-BibTeX fetcher](DOItoBibTeX).
+For further information, please, consult the dedicated help file about the [DOI-to-BibTeX fetcher](DOItoBibTeX).

 #### Q: I have an ISBN.
 Is it possible to create an entry directly out of the ISBN?